 “Your mom’s a real bitch, you know.”

-Not only was I startled at the sudden voice beside me but also at what they said.
+It startled me.
+It wasn’t just the proximity of the voice beside me, but what they said made everything inside me stop.
 No one had ever called her a bitch.
 At least not to my face.
-I tried not to laugh and then snorted a bit.
+I tried not to laugh and ended up snorting.
 I looked over at the person who made the comment.
 His tanned face scowling at what was going on with my mother.
 The guy looked to be in his early 30’s with blond hair and kind brown eyes.
 He looked very professional, just like everyone else here, but something was a little off with him.

 “Oh, you haven’t seen me before.
 I’m sure of it.
 My name is Conner Bradly.”